jackson-wallace/prompt-share-app/README.md

-# Promptopia
+# Prompt Share App

-Promptopia is an open-source platform that enables AI users to discover, create, and share powerful AI prompts.
-This Next.js application provides a user-friendly interface for interacting with the Promptopia platform.
+Prompt Share App is an open-source platform that enables AI users to discover, create, and share powerful AI prompts.
+This Next.js application provides a user-friendly interface for interacting with the Prompt Share App platform.

 ## Live Demo

-Check out the live demo of Promptopia at [https://prompt-share-app.vercel.app/](https://prompt-share-app.vercel.app/).
+Check out the live demo of Prompt Share App at [https://prompt-share-app.vercel.app/](https://prompt-share-app.vercel.app/).

 ## Features

 - Discover a wide range of powerful AI prompts
 - Create and customize your own prompts
-- Share prompts with the Promptopia community
+- Share prompts with the Prompt Share App community
 - User-friendly interface for easy navigation and interaction

 ## Installation

-To run the Promptopia application locally, follow these steps:
+To run the Prompt Share App application locally, follow these steps:

 1. Clone or download this repository to your local machine.
 2. Open a terminal or command prompt and navigate to the project directory.